Thursday, September 29, 2022

 Actual Price: $39

-Conclusion: The story is nothing too impressive, a Bermuda gentleman moved to California with the desire to have rum be taken seriously.
-Not really the ambassador I'd expect, but the product is on point.
+Conclusion: The story could be more impressive.
+A Bermuda gentleman moved to California to have rum be taken seriously.
+It's not really the ambassador I'd expect, but the product is on point.
 For use in cocktails, this is a gin or akvavit substitute.
-I am curious to see how it fits in a lot of classic gin drinks. but you wouldn't put this in a daiquiri and call it a daiquiri.
-A few tiki cocktails could be given some interesting nuance from this spirit but they would be totally different from their standard.
+I am curious to see how it fits in many classic gin drinks.
+But you wouldn't put this in a daiquiri and call it a daiquiri.
+A few tiki cocktails could be given some exciting nuance from this spirit, but they would differ from their standard.
 That all said, I do like this.
-It's tasty and well made.
-The marketing/labeling is just confused.
-It's a cool talking point bottle and creative types can easily find some inspiration for new cocktail inventions.
+It's tasty and well-made.
+The marketing/labeling could be more straightforward.
+It's a fantastic talking point bottle, and creative types can easily find inspiration for new cocktail inventions.

 Fact Sheet: